The Tower is full of weird creatures, but if they are humanoid, they are most likely white, except for Quant and Kurudan.

 Averted in The Elder Scrolls series... sort of.
 Humans come in four flavors: Roman/Italian, Norse, Celtic/French, and...
 Black with a cultural mashup of the Middle East, northern Africa, and even bits of Japan.
 So there it's Humans Are White Except When They're Redguard.

 Then again, Redguards have a different origin story than other groups of men; they come from the continent of Yokuda instead of Atmora.
+However, this is what is believed to be the case in-universe.
+It is possible that Redguards descended from a group of humans that came from Atmora, but settled on Yokuda instead of Tamriel.

 In Skyrim, Imperials can be anywhere from pasty pale to brown, so it's somewhat averted.
 And red-blooded Nord Vignar Grey-Mane looks pretty dark, too.